seal-io/docs/docs/quickstart.md

 ![qs-create-svc](/img/v0.4.0/quickstart/qs-create-svc-en.png)

-3. Fill in the service name, such as `container-service`, and make sure the template is selected as `kubernetes-containerservice`.
+3. Fill in the service name, such as `myapp`, and make sure the template is selected as `kubernetes-containerservice`.
 4. Enter `nginx` image in the Image Name of the template configuration, and click confirm.

 ![qs-create-svc2](/img/v0.4.0/quickstart/qs-create-svc2-en.png)